ChristianGoueguel/specProc/README.md

 `specProc` package performs a number of pre-processing tasks commonly used in laser-induced breakdown spectroscopy (LIBS).
-Collectively, these are essential tools in LIBS calibration modeling, called chemometrics.
+Collectively, these are essential tools in LIBS calibration modeling.
 These include:

 -   Baseline removal
 -   Fitting single, multiple or overlapping peaks